RuDevOfficial/SimpleBT/README.md

 ## Generating the Tree and Blackboard

-To generate the tree select a GameObject and then press "*Generate Tree & Blackboard*".
-If the behavior has changed you can press *"Regenerate*".
+To generate the tree select a GameObject and then press "*Generate*".
+If the behavior has changed you can press *"Save & Regenerate*".
 If you want to get rid of the components you can press "*Remove Components*".

 ![Generation](https://github.com/RuDevOfficial/SimpleBT/blob/Beta/Screenshots/Saving%20and%20Regenerating.png?raw=true)

-**Note**:
-- To properly generate it you **must save beforehand**.
-- After generation you can modify the values by hand on each ScriptableObject if they contain values (Not recommended, will be overwritten on regeneration)

 ## Available Nodes (In Sections)